Lily-02/CSScreativeblog/posts/third-blog-post.md

 # 2. How does the artist employ effective complexity in the work to achieve its aesthetic result?

 ## From Simple Actions to Rich Variability:

  Rozendaal cleverly demonstrates how a fundamental interaction, such as the use of a basic interaction (hovering) can lead to diverse and unpredictable outcomes and changes in the water level exemplifies “effective complexity”.

 ## Random System Dynamics:

  The artwork creates a dynamic system where the outcome is not linear.
 This unpredictability in how the glass will move randomly when users hover the glass of water or how quickly it will "fill" introduces a level of complexity that engages users in a continuous discovery process, encouraging repeated interaction and exploration.

 ## Cause and effect in visual changes:
  This straightforward interaction leads to a multitude of visual states, illustrating how direct inputs can result in a complex array of outcomes, thereby enriching the artwork's aesthetic and interactive depth.

 # 3. Document your creative process in responding to Rozendaal's work.

+ Drawing inspiration from Rafael Rozendaal's work, my concept introduces an interactive glass of water set against a light-blue pastel background, embodying both cuteness and complexity.
+Hovering over the glass changes the weather in the digital scene, seamlessly transitioning from sunshine to rain and back, showcasing the profound impact of simple interactions on the environment.
+This project blends playful engagement with a deeper exploration of cause and effect.

 ## Atrribute to retain:
 -	## Interactive Simplicity: